ni/measurement-plugin-converter-python/.github/ISSUE_TEMPLATES/bug_report.md

 <!--- Include as many relevant details as possible about the environment you experienced the bug in -->

 * OS & Device: [e.g. macOS, Windows, Linux] on [Mac, PC]
-* NI Measurement Plug-In Converter Python version [e.g. 1.0.0]
+* NI Measurement Plug-In Converter version [e.g. 1.0.0]